 But there comes a time when we run into the law of diminishing returns.
 Spending (yet) another day rewriting an article won’t boost conversions enough to warrant the additional time you – or your marketing agency – may spend on it.

 No-one else is looking at it as closely as you are.
 Get it done, get it out there, then move on to the next thing.
-Of course you should be measuring reach, effectiveness, etc. and iterating your marketing accordingly.
-But not to the point where you’re spending your time gilding the lily.
+Of course you should be measuring marketing reach, effectiveness, etc. and iterating your tactics accordingly.
+But not to the point where you’re spending too much time gilding the lily.

 10. You’re Copying Whatever The Competition Is Doing

-If all you’re doing is whatever the competition is doing, why should customers buy from you and not from them?
+If all you’re doing is whatever everyone else is doing, why should customers buy from you and not from your competitors?

 Even if you’re in the same market space, your value proposition is different from the competition (and if it’s not, you’ve got bigger problems).
 Copying the content, lead generation, or advertising tactics of the competition puts you into the same category – as far as the market is concerned.
 You’re riding on the competition’s coat-tails yet expecting to stand out from them – can you see the paradox?

-Unless you have comprehensive insider intel, it’s very likely that whatever you’re seeing the competition doing with their marketing is only a part of their overall tactical plan.
+Unless you have comprehensive insider intel, it’s very likely that whatever you’re seeing the competition doing is only a part of their overall tactical marketing plan.
 You’re bound to be missing stuff.
 As a result, you don’t know what parts of what they’re doing are working better than others.

 The competition may be running a different business model to yours.
 Perhaps they have lower costs, or working on different profit margins.
 Maybe they’re funded differently.